Frank66s/Generative_AI_Research_49953123/README.md

-\# Generative AI Research Project
+\ Generative AI Research Project

-This repository stores the research materials for the project "Using Generative AI Tools - Boon or Bane".
+This repository stores the research materials for the project "Using Generative AI Tools".

-\## Folder Structure
+\Folder Structure